ngrx/platform/projects/ngrx.io/content/guide/store/actions.md

 }
 </code-example>

 The interface has a single property, the `type`, represented as a string.
 The `type` property is for describing the action that will be dispatched in your application.
-The value of the type comes in the form of `[Source] Event` and is used to provide a context of what category of action it is, and where an action was dispatched from.
+The value of the type comes in the form of `[Source] Event`.
+By `[Source]`, we are referring to _where_ the action comes from and by `Event` we are talking about _what kind_ of action is being triggered.
+The value of the type is used to provide a context of what category of action it is, and where an action was dispatched from.
 You add properties to an action to provide additional context or metadata for an action.

 Listed below are examples of actions written as plain old JavaScript objects (POJOs):